 Step 9: Try Different Elements

-It’s never too late.
-This summer, in maple canyon, I met the camp host, who was in her sixties, and shredded btw, who told us how she climbs 5.13 regularly and that she had only been climbing 24 years, which meant she was about the same age I was when I first started climbing (38).
+Last summer, in Maple Canyon, I met the camp host who was in her sixties and was shredded!
+She told us how she climbs 5.13 regularly and that she had only been climbing for 24 years, which meant she was about the same age I was when I first started climbing (38).